michaelnisi/troubled/data/posts/2018/podest.md

 Came iPhone, of course, I began with Apple [Podcasts](https://itunes.apple.com/us/app/podcasts/id525463029) and later [Downcast](https://itunes.apple.com/us/app/downcast/id393858566), which I used for quite some time.
 Then came [Instacast](https://itunes.apple.com/us/app/instacast-core/id108386833), which I liked, but as it turned out, didn’t scale to hundreds of subscriptions.
 I had to return to Apple Podcasts.
 I kept trying [Overcast](https://overcast.fm), but stuck with Apple Podcasts in the end—apparently made by developers who aren’t into podcasts.

-Recently, I took another look at [Pocket Casts](https://play.pocketcasts.com) and, despite its complexity, it might be an option—if there wasn’t another alternative. 😇
+Recently, I checked [Pocket Casts](https://play.pocketcasts.com) again and, despite its complexity, it might be an option—if there wasn’t another alternative. 💡

 Apps are made of priorities and compromises.
 From time to time, I try some of the newer ones coming out, but find most of them confusing.
 I won’t wade through a tutorial to listen to a podcast.
 After a decade of podcasts on iPhone, I have not found an app I really like.